 Whistler, British Columbia

 If one of your goals is to see the most difficult XC and DH trails on the planet, as well as the best riders, then Whistler is a must.
-My favorite jump-line trails in the world is in Whistler Bike Park.
+My favorite jump-line trail in the world, "Blue Velvet" is in Whistler Bike Park.
 The black diamond level “Top of the World Trail” will make your jaw drop because of its 360 degree snow-capped beauty.

 The double black diamond designation of trails in most states in no way compares to the double black diamond designation for all the trails in Whistler.
 While I have ridden many of the double black trails in the Southeast and felt that I was at home, in Whistler I was doing well just to survive a single black, much less a double.
 I've told many people that I'm only an intermediate rider on my best days in Whistler.
 I stay off the double blacks in Whistler because I will only get in the way of the riders who have earned the right to be there.
 I say all this to say it is common for people to travel to Whistler and assume they are the same level there as they are back home, and it often times ends in serious injury.
 This place is like when I took a 44 magnum pistol target practicing as a teenager--enjoy it, but respect it--because it is no 22 caliber!!